-The Oak Park Arms retirement community presents a free radio reenactment group, Those Thrilling Days of Yesteryear, who perform free shows from the Golden Age of Radio to the public, residents, families and friends of the Oak Park Arms.
+The Oak Park Arms Retirement Community hosts a radio reenactment group, Those Thrilling Days of Yesteryear, who perform shows from the Golden Age of Radio.

-Dooley and Turlow browse through thousands of old time radio episodes, select a favorite, listen and type out the script.
+Dooley and Turlow, who are married, browse through thousands of old time radio episodes, select a favorite, listen and type out the script.
 Many shows are not available in print and have to be painstakingly transcribed.
 Then they gather sound effects, rehearse and mount the show.

 Sound effects were an important part of live radio shows, and the group performs them live.
-They have a real door for slamming, buzzers, a sound board and shoes for footsteps, and doorbells.
+They have a real door for slamming, buzzers, a sound board and shoes for footsteps, doorbells, etc.

 The radio shows are is free and open to the public.
 For more information call 708-386-4040.